Plant Climbing Roses

 Divide Congested Clumps

-Hosta are a perennial favorite among gardeners.
-Their lush foliage and easy care make them ideal for a low maintenance garden.
+Hostas are a perennial favorite among gardeners -their lush foliage and easy care make them ideal for a low maintenance garden, especially in a planter where they can be more easily protected from slugs and snails.

 Aconites and Snowdrops are a welcome sign that Spring is almost here.
 Bold and weather-proof, they catch what little sun there is and light up the darkest of corners.